ACP in the Research-Verification Loop

 Metric Target

-Backend switch overhead < 500ms (ACP session/initialize + capability negotiation)
+Backend switch overhead < 500ms (capability negotiation)

-Evidence quality parity Human rater agreement >= 80% between local and cloud for KG queries
+Evidence quality parity 80% agreement between local and cloud for KG queries

-Latency reduction Local backend serves KG queries >= 2x faster than cloud (no network round-trip)
+Latency reduction Local backend serves KG queries 2x faster than cloud

 ACP host code delta Zero host-side changes when switching backend assignment

-Experiment 3: Concurrent Multi-Agent via ACP
+Experiment 3: Concurrent Multi-Agent

 Procedure:

-• Agent A: claude-code --acp → KG queries (cloud Anthropic backend)
+• Agent A: KG queries (local backend)

-• Agent B: ollama-acp-server --model qwen2.5-coder:7b → document synthesis (local GPU)
+• Agent B: document synthesis (cloud backend)

-• Agent C: python nexus-agent.py --acp → Python analysis (custom agent, compute-bound)
+• Agent C: analysis (custom agent, compute-bound)

-3. Planner dispatches sub-tasks to each agent concurrently
+3. Planner dispatches sub-tasks concurrently

 Success criteria:

-• No JSON-RPC message cross-talk (each agent’s stdio pipe is independently framed)
+• No JSON-RPC message cross-talk

 • Total wall-clock time less than sum of sequential execution times

-Experiment 4: Failure Resilience and Provider Fallback
+Experiment 4: Failure Resilience

 Objective: Demonstrate that ACP’s provider-agnostic design enables graceful fallback when one LLM backend fails.